Beauty Experts On How To Get Your Makeup To Last In The Heat

 How to find the best light coverage foundation

-For coverage that isn't heavy but is buildable, Abbie suggests a CC cream like Mary Kay CC Cream Sunscreen SPF 15, £19.50.
+For coverage that isn't heavy but is buildable, Abbie suggests a CC cream like Mary Kay CC Cream Sunscreen SPF 15.
 "This glides on nicely and is easy to blend.
 I can't live without it during the summer and it's all I use on myself and on my clients thanks to the natural finish.
 Don't underestimate it, though.
 It covers blemishes, too, and isn't too matte."
-Ariane says to look for something lightweight yet pigment-rich to moisturise skin and even out tone simultaneously.
-Try Ariane Poole CC Cream, £24, or It Cosmetics Your Skin But Better CC+ Oil-Free Matte with SPF 40, £31.
+Ariane says to look for something lightweight yet pigment-rich to moisturize skin and even out tone simultaneously.
+Try Ariane Poole CC Cream, $33.60 USD or It Cosmetics Your Skin But Better CC+ Oil-Free Matte with SPF 40, $49.

 How to combat an overly oily T-zone